jhlywa/chess.js/README.md

 ### .fen()

 Returns the FEN string for the current position.
+Note, the en passant square is only included if the side-to-move can legally capture en passant.

 ```ts
 const chess = new Chess()